KnoxTheDev/MCP-1.8.9/README.md

 2. **Extract the Files**: Unzip the downloaded file into a directory of your choice.
 3. **For GitHub Codespaces Users**: Run start.sh with sudo perms to setup Java 8, a noVNC sever and LegacyLauncher to test Minecraft with GUI.

+**Note**: The .sh files don't work as Python 3 is installed at default, so use commands like *python2.7 ./runtime/thescript.py*, to do things, except start.sh which is the setup file.

 ## Getting Started

 - **Setup Your Environment**: Make sure you have Java Development Kit (JDK) (8 at minimum) installed.